Silicon Valley’s psychedelic wonder drug is almost here

 There is also a need to create a more standard form of taking these drugs.
 What evangelists will not tell you is that micro-dosing is not an exact science and hardly yields even results.
 Though there are underground sellers that cut up and sell micro-doses, many people cut their own tabs.
 If for whatever reason the dose is wrong, a person could be sent unintentionally floating into another world for several hours.
 There are also anecdotal reports that micro-dosing doesn’t reliably yield the slightly elated focus it promises and instead puts people in a scattered state.

 As a pharmaceutical company, MindMed is hoping to put science behind micro-dosing, yield a more precise method of dosing, and prove once and for all that there is legitimacy to these anecdotal uses.
 “We will be looking at micro-dosing all types of psychedelics in the future,” Rahn says.
-“There’s a lot of anecdotal evidence that it works and so I think that helps de-risk the proposition of doing an expensive phase-two trial.”
+“There’s a lot of anecdotal evidence that it works, and so I think that helps de-risk the proposition of doing an expensive phase-two trial.”

 The legal limits of psychedelics